James Franco and Former Student Settle Disaster Artist Lawsuit

 Photo by Justina Mintz, courtesy of A24

-James Franco and his former film student have settled a lawsuit over Franco's movie, The Disaster Artist.
+James Franco and his former film student have settled a lawsuit over Franco's film, The Disaster Artist.

 According to Variety, Ryan Moody filed a lawsuit in March 2018 against Franco's production company, Rabbit Bandini Productions, as well as Seth Rogen's Point Grey Pictures, both of which produced the 2017 movie.
 Moody, who was once a student in Franco's UCLA film class, claimed that he was deceived, leading him to give up the rights to five early drafts that he wrote for the movie, for only $5,000.